 Divorce is stressful and expensive.
-It’s not unheard of for spouses to engage in behaviors that are detrimental to their financial well-being, including overspending on luxury items or taking on more debt than they can afford.
+When your spouse dissipates marital assets, it makes it even more so.
+It is not unheard of for spouses to engage in behaviors that are detrimental to their financial well-being, including overspending on luxury items or taking on more debt than they can afford.
 If you’re going through a divorce, it’s important to know how hidden assets and spending during the process could affect your future finances.
-These expenditures can usually be uncovered during the case.
+We can usually uncover these expenditures during the case as dissipation of assets in divorce is a common issue in our cases.

 Here is an example: